nickythelion/ciris/README.md

 print(c.as_hsv()) # (80, 90, 90)
 ```

-## Applying complemetary harmony rule to the color
+## Applying complementary harmony rule to the color
-To apply the complementaty rule to the current color, use `Color.harmony_complementary()` method:
+To apply the complementary rule to the current color, use `Color.harmony_complementary()` method:
 ```python
 from iris import Color